Coping with Auditory Hallucinations Worksheet

 What are auditory hallucinations?

 Auditory hallucinations are perceptions of sounds, voices, or noises that occur without any external stimulus.
-These cognitive distortions are experienced as real by the person hearing them, even though they are not actually present in the environment.
-It is possible that people hear voices speaking to them or about them, music, noises, or other sounds that others cannot hear when they are having auditory hallucinations.
+These cognitive distortions are experienced as real by the person hearing them, even though they are not present in the environment.
+Voice hearing may hear voices speaking to them or about them, music, noises, or other sounds that others cannot hear when they are having auditory hallucinations.
+There are different types of auditory hallucinations including:

 • Voices conversing: Individuals may hear two or more voices engaging in a conversation, often discussing the person's thoughts or actions.